Links About (in progress) Words and pictures Reading Guestbook baby blue (last update 7th September) Site Feed Archives

 Glorious though it is, isn't it just sod's law that we get this weather the week I move some long-established roses (poor things are very droopy indeed) and M goes down with some sort of high-temperature virus thingy.
 Or I assume it's a virus thingy, they usually are, but I can't say I am entirely fit to judge having had two - count 'em - hours of sleep last night.
 We're going to see the doctor at 4 (I wouldn't have bothered except it's a Friday so the last chance for 2 days) and he will no doubt tell me to go away and not bother him it's a virus.
 Though I hope not in so many words.

+No Islay.
+People are queuing round the block to tell me about their cats who disappeared for weeks and then turned up, which I suppose is very kind but doesn't really stop me fretting.
+Cameron leafleted the road and closes last night which resulted in two phone calls, but we haven't found her yet.
 I took a poster in to the primary school this morning, thinking mums and kids walking to and from school might keep their eyes open for her.
 Have come away with a registration form and a copy of their latest Ofsted report (they are very keen) which was absolutely outstanding: surely even in a terribly middle class area of Cheshire such as this, some kids must just be a bit thick?
 I wonder what they do with them on inspection day.
+C off to Japan on Sunday.
+I am planning to sulk for the week.
+Wednesday, June 07, 2006

 Good news: the council haven't picked any black cats off the roads.
 Bad news: Islay still hasn't turned up.
 Spent the morning making leaflets which I'll put through local doors later today, and received a slightly cheering email from the cats' protection league suggesting we hang our unwashed sheets and stinky trainers outside so she can follow the stench.
 (Scent.
 They said scent.)

 Otherwise, have had the sort of day I just know everybody imagines my life consists of.
 Had a bit of a lie-in as Cameron's family were here, then took the bus to Chester and had a lovely coffee in Costa, where M was an absolute angel.
 So much so that two people came up and told me she is lovely!
 Went to the library, produced said leaflets, browsed for new books because my 'to-read' pile is only as tall as the house.
 Attended rhyme time, where M, still naturally angelic, rather horrified the gang of mums to 6-month-olds: I could just see them thinking my child will never do that as she ran about, climbed up and down, tried to sit on the leader's knee, danced manically to the songs, pulled a poster off the wall, and demanded to be read a story.
 Of course the other toddlers there were utterly well-behaved and sat on their mums' laps throughout, smiling prettily and waving their shakers in time to the beat.
+A quick whizz about the farmers' market then home on the bus, when M went to bed and I sat in the garden with a magnum ice-cream and a trashy book.
+Such a hard life.
+Monday, June 05, 2006

 Oh dear, I've been half-blogged all weekend but somehow life gets in the way.
 Or gardening and sunshine, anyway: got to make the most of it.
 Spent Thursday running about taking snaps for the wheel of the year project, which you can see here if you would like to admire our new front and back views, and garden.
 Which no longer looks like that, as I spent the entire weekend digging a tiny strip (about 1 1/2 x 5 ft) as a 'holding bed' for the roses we wanted to bring from the old house - we are gardening on pure compressed clay here, mixed in places with builder's rubble, so it was quite a task.
 Cameron offered to do it for me "because you're pregnant" if I did the supermarket run on Saturday so off I went, only to find him laid up with a bad back on my return.
 So I did both jobs (poor me): he stripped half the turf but I removed the rest, dug as deep as I could (only about a spade and a bit), mixed in a couple of bags of manure, dug up the roses, and planted it all up.
 The bed is going to look quite nice, it now has a nice mixture of plants I had lying about as well as the roses: marigolds, fuschias, columbines, carrots (bizarrely) and sweet peas up cool twisty metal things.